GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data

-The train, valid and test data are prepreocessed.
+The train, valid and test data are prepreocessed and argumented.

+* The size of training set is 34799
+* The size of the validation set is 4410
+* The size of test set is 12630
+* The shape of a traffic sign image is (32, 32, 3)
+* The number of unique classes/labels in the data set is 43

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.